UNIVERSE-DAO/UNIVERSE/docs/PHILOSOPHY.md

 - Not being coerced by code, capital, or culture

 > A sovereign mind is the source of all good futures.

 ---

-## ✍️ Dilemma of the Ultimate Tech for Good

-> A cautionary myth for ethical design.

-The key to master The Infinite Game,
-A simple tool forged, yet risks aflame.
-Crafting solutions, a most delicate art,
-Falling in wrong hands, they tear apart.

-Power and Trust, in a precarious dance,
-Infinite potential, both fate and chance.
-For in mastery lies both boon and bane,
-Timeless struggle in this universe game.

-Guided by Social Choice Theory’s hand,
-It favours the good, where justice stand.
-Challenges abound, and dangers loom,
-Justified hope, wisdom clears the gloom.

----